istio/istio.io/content/en/docs/tasks/policy-enforcement/rate-limit/index.md

 In the above example, local rate limiting was applied for all vhosts/routes.
 But we can also just restrict it for a specific route.
-The following EnvoyFilter enables local rate limiting for any traffic through productpage for traffic through virtual host `"productpage.default.svc.cluster.local:80"`.
+The following EnvoyFilter enables local rate limiting for any traffic through `productpage` for traffic through virtual host `"productpage.default.svc.cluster.local:80"`.
 The first patch is applied to `HTTP_FILTER` wherein it inserts `envoy.filters.http.local_ratelimit` [local envoy filter](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/local_rate_limit_filter#config-http-filters-local-rate-limit) to HTTP Connection Manager filter chain.
 There is no `token_bucket` added in the config here as we are going to add it later in the second patch to `HTTP_ROUTE`.
-The second patch adds `typed_per_filter_config` for `envoy.filters.http.local_ratelimit` local envoy filter for route whose virtual host is `"productpage.default.svc.cluster.local:80"`. `token_bucket` is configured to rate limit 1 requests/min.
+The second patch adds `typed_per_filter_config` for `envoy.filters.http.local_ratelimit` local envoy filter for route whose virtual host is `"inbound|http|9080"`. `token_bucket` is configured to rate limit 1 requests/min.
 It also adds response header `x-local-rate-limit` if request is rate limited.